MiniFate/MiniFate/_chapters/00-outline.md

 - Typically suggested by the GM
 - Often (but not always) related to a PC's trouble

-Players can also spend a fate point to assert a new aspect
-- Compelling the GM
-- Often related to a PC's past
-- I've been here before
-- That's my old boat

 TBY's trouble tells us that he plays cards.
 Maybe he's bad, and a degenerate gambler?